mastercion/TVWhere/README.md

 ## Features

-- **Configure Your Own Channels:** Users can easily add and manage their own TV channels.
 - **Remote Control Support:** Designed to work best with TV remote controls for easy navigation.
 - **Pre-configured Channels:** The following channels are currently added and fully functional:
   - QVC